ABC-iRobotics/ros-examples/README.md

 - Copy the 'upload_scara_test.launch' file from 'scara_test_description' folder to the 'scara_test_description' package 'launch' folder
 - Copy the 'scara_robot_simple.urdf' file from 'scara_test_description' folder to the 'scara_test_description' package 'urdf' folder
 - Create a 'launch' folder in the 'simple_start_package' package folder
-- Copy the 'start.launch' file from 'simple_start_package' folder to the 'simple_start_package' package 'launch' folder
+- Copy the 'start.launch' file from the 'simple_start_package' folder to the 'simple_start_package' package 'launch' folder
+- Copy the 'urdf.html' file from the 'simple_rosbrigde_test' folder to the 'apache2' root folder (default path: '/var/www/html/')
+- Run 'npm i' in the 'scara_test_rosnodejs' folder

 ## Example Usage 1
 1. Run in 1st terminal: 'roscore'